 • Be kind to yourself, do not push your limits especially if you have any past injuries or have not participated in Mindful Movement training previously.

-• Give yourself time and don’t set expectations about how you should feel or what you need to get out of it.
-You're doing this for your own self transformation and healing so be kind to yourself if you are not at the level you want to be.
+• Give yourself time and don’t set grand expectations about how you should feel or what you need to get out of it.
+You're doing this for your own self transformation and healing so be kind to yourself if you are not yet at the level you wish to be.

-• Have an open minded approach with the mindset to allow yourself to discover where you are at on this Quest.
+• Have an open minded approach and allow yourself to discover where you are at on this Quest.
 Be prepared to have moments of awe and wonder, have fun with it so you can see what sticks.
 This will help you apply the teachings into your life.

 • Ah-ha moments may take time to land.
 If you don’t have any major revelations straight away, that is perfectly fine.
 You may find it unravels for you further over the coming days or weeks and when it does provide clarity you will get the full benefit out of the practice.